 Expert Tips for Your Niagara Falls Boat Tour

 - Choose your cruise based on the side of the Falls you will be on.
-If you are on the Canadian Side, go with Hornblower Niagara Cruises.
-If you are on the American Side of Niagara Falls, then choose the Maid of the Mist.
+If you are on the American Side of Niagara Falls, choose the Maid of the Mist.
+If you are on the Canadian Side, go with Hornblower Niagara Cruises, it’s basically the Canadian Maid of the Mist.

 - Do not bring electronics that won’t fit inside your pocket or purse on your cruise.
 There is a high probability they will get wet from the mist.
-If you are bringing your cell phone, consider also bringing a waterproof case.
+If you are bringing your cell phone to take pictures, consider also bringing a waterproof case.

 - If you want to do one of the Evening Niagara Falls cruises, I would recommend booking in advance as those will sell out.